shashwatjolly/thejollyblog/content/posts/Drafts/2020-08-18---Call-for-beta-testers.md

 ## How to test the new integration?

-If you're running Arch linux, we already have an AUR package for you.
+If you're running Arch linux, we already have AUR packages for you.
 Just install [Kontact](https://kde.org/applications/en/office/org.kde.kontact), [libetebase](https://aur.archlinux.org/packages/etebase) and then [follow this link](https://aur.archlinux.org/packages/kdepim-runtime-etesync-git/) to get the package and install it on your system.

 Otherwise, follow along to install it on your system: